-The RRC considers the application for provisional approval by e-ballot, virtual/conference call, or at one of its meetings.
+The RRC considers the application for provisional approval by e-ballot, virtual meeting/conference call, or at one of its meetings.

-The RRC reviews the application to determine whether the new fellowship is eligible for on-site evaluation.
-In determining eligibility, the RRC will not consider numbers of fellow positions other than those for which the institution has applied.
+The RRC reviews the application to determine whether the new residency is eligible for on-site evaluation.
+In determining eligibility, the RRC will not consider a number of resident positions other than that for which the institution has applied.
 The RRC has the prerogative of taking no action on the application in order to request further information from the sponsoring institution and/or to discuss the application during a subsequent virtual meeting/conference call or upcoming meeting.

-When the RRC determines that a new fellowship is eligible for on-site evaluation, this status indicates that the institution appears to be developing a fellowship that has the potential for meeting the Council's standards and requirements for approval.
+When the RRC determines a new residency is eligible for on-site evaluation, this status indicates the institution appears to be developing a residency that has the potential for meeting the Council's standards and requirements for approval.

 Neither eligibility for on-site evaluation nor the conduct of an initial on-site evaluation ensures eventual approval.

 Correspondence regarding the RRC action is addressed to the program director.
 A copy of the letter is forwarded to the chief administrative officer or designated institutional official of the sponsoring institution.
-If eligibility for on-site evaluation is confirmed, the letter includes a copy of CPME 811, Agenda Guide for Institutions Eligible for On-site Evaluation, to assist the director in planning for the initial on-site evaluation.
+If eligibility for on-site evaluation is confirmed, the letter includes a copy of CPME 312, Agenda Guide for Provisional Approval, to assist the program director in planning for the initial on-site evaluation.